 The Value of Added Value

-When they sign up to Netflix, the customer gets everything they're expecting, for a known cost.
-But there are other benefits too.
-Every time Netflix announces an exclusive series, or recommends a new show you enjoy, or you discuss the latest series of The Crown or House of Cards or Chef's Table with your friends, that's extra, serendipitous value you aren't expecting to get.
+When they sign up to Netflix, the customer gets everything they're expecting, for a known price.
+But there are other benefits too - every time Netflix announces an exclusive series, or recommends a new show you enjoy, or you discuss the latest series of The Crown or House of Cards or Chef's Table with your friends, that's extra, serendipitous value you aren't expecting to get.
 It adds value on top of what you thought you were paying for, with unexpected bonuses that you won't want to lose.

 This is why product differentiation, added value, perceived quality, post-purchase user experience, intangible benefits and so on are so important.
 They add weight to the positive brand experience the customer has, adding to the customer value.
 The price paid is only one small part of the equation.